 I don’t know about you, but it has been hot where I live this month.
 With the heat index firmly in 3-digit territory in much of the country and no relief in sight, I’m very grateful for air conditioning—and cold beverages.

-Do you crave cold drinks when the temperatures soar?
-I sure do.
 These are my favorite drinks to beat the heat.
 Or, at least, to make it more tolerable.

 Perfect Iced Coffee